kennedyappiah/GIS/README.md

 # GIS
-GIS projects and geospatial data analysis
+My GIS projects portfolio showcasing geospatial analysis, mapping, and automation using Python and SQL.